unsw-restech/restech-docs/docs/notes.rst

+OK:

+When I tried to run Sentaurus TCAD today on Katana I got this error message regardless of structures I wanted to simulate:

+“Job failed
+Error: Child process with pid '116643' got the signal 'SIGSEGV' (segmentation violation) gjob exits with status 1”

+Bad

+i'm trying to do some work on katana, but it seems that the server is slow or not responsive at times. i'm logged in from inside unsw today, so working from home shouldn't be the issue.

 From running_jobs_on_katana

 If you want to know what resources you used when your job completes then you can add -M me@unsw.edu.au to your qsub command and you will receive an email when your job completes and we have: